open-esq/regulationcrowdfunding/corporate_form.md

+***THIS DOCUMENT IS FOR DEMONSTRATION PURPOSES ONLY AND SHOULD NOT BE USED AS LEGAL OR FINANCIAL ADVICE***

 # Corporate Governance for Primal ETH, Inc.

 This document proposes a corporate governance structure for Primal ETH, a Delaware company.
 As Primal ETH seeks to brand itself as an Ethereum-specific fundraising portal, an overall goal for this corporate structure is to use Ethereum-based applications wherever practicable.
 This document is split up into the following three sections: (1) Stock; (2) Board of Directors; and (3) Shareholders Voting.
 Each of these sections will give a brief overview of a proposal, followed by the relevant law governing each proposal, then followed by a more detailed explaination of the proposal.